Why Every Social Entrepreneur Needs a Mentor & How to Find One

 Finding the right mentor can be the determining success factor for social entrepreneurs, especially for those starting out.
 Mentoring can offer insightful advice, accountability, support and encouragement.
 A good mentor can help social entrepreneurs avoid common mistakes and focus on the highest priorities.
 In fact, in a survey of 45 CEOs, 84% reported that mentorship relationships helped them avoid expensive mistakes and develop in their career paths more quickly (Harvard Business Review, 2015).
 Mentors can challenge you to consider different strategies and perspectives while imparting skills, tools and best-practices for tackling problems.
 A great mentor often has a combination of detailed sector experience and knowledge and is willing, once trust has been established, to facilitate personal introductions to their contacts.
 For a social entrepreneur selling a product, this may be in the form of manufacturing expertise or distribution contacts.

 Mentorship is worth its weight in gold.
 Unfortunately entrepreneurship is often associated with notions of audaciousness and self-reliance.
 As a result, many first-time social entrepreneurs try to go it alone, either ignorantly believing that that they know-it-all or afraid that seeking help is a sign of weakness and diminishes their efforts.
 Going it alone can no doubt provide valuable learning experiences, however it increases risk exponentially and should be avoided if possible.
-Despite their best intentions and efforts, social entrepreneurs often lack the business acumen and experience to successfully navigate complex commercial environments to become financially sustainable.
-Arguably the overall failure rates of social ventures would decline if more founders obtained mentors to guide them.
+Arguably the overall failure rates of social ventures would decline if more founders obtained appropriate and experienced mentors to guide them.

 Before actually looking for a mentor, you first need to identify your goals and the type of person you need.
 Are you after a sales sage, an impact measurement master or an operations oracle?
 Do you need someone to guide you in strategic planning?
 Maybe you need someone to challenge your thinking and play devil’s advocate, or someone to simply provide moral support?
 Whatever your reason, finding a mentor becomes less difficult once you have decided what you and your social enterprise need.